JamesHarrison/faderuby/README.md

 Ruby interface for Fadecandy LED control servers using the Open Pixel Control protocol.

+## Requirements

+* Ruby 2.x, 2.1 or higher recommended - Faderuby does make use of named parameters
+* Faderuby server (fcserver)
+* Some cool LEDs
+* Nothing better to do with your life

 ## Installation

 Add this line to your application's Gemfile: